otboss/PDQ-Pizza-Factory-Locator-Subsystem/README.md

   [longitude_field_name]
 )
 """;
+`
 <br>
 <br>
-* mongo_database_address - The IP address of the Mongo Database server
-* mongo_database_username - The Auth Username of the Mongo Database server
-* mongo_database_password - The Auth Password of the Mongo Database server
-* mongo_database_port - The port number of the Mongo Database Server
-* orders_collection_name - The name given to the collection used to store pizza orders
+mongo_database_address - The IP address of the Mongo Database server mongo_database_username - The Auth Username of the Mongo Database server mongo_database_password - The Auth Password of the Mongo Database server mongo_database_port - The port number of the Mongo Database Server orders_collection_name - The name given to the collection used to store pizza orders
 <br>
 <br>
-2. <b>Get the current configuration</b>
+<h3>2.
+Get the current configuration</h3>
 This command reads the configuration from file and prints it to the console
 <br>
 <br>
+`
 _build/prod/rel/pizza_factory_locator/bin/pizza_factory_locator eval """
 {:ok, config} = PizzaFactoryLocator.get_config()
 {:ok, config} = config |> Map.from_struct() |> Jason.encode()
 IO.puts(config)
 """;
+`
 <br>
 <br>
-3. <b>Determine new Pizza Factory Location</b>
+<h3>3.
+Determine new Pizza Factory Location</h3>
 Reads all the Pizza Orders from the database and, using the coordinates for each order, calculates the ideal location to place a new pizza factory.
 <br>
 <br>
+`
 _build/prod/rel/pizza_factory_locator/bin/pizza_factory_locator eval """
 Application.ensure_all_started(:mongodb)
 Database.connect()
 PizzaFactoryLocator.determine_new_factory_location() |> IO.inspect()
 """;
+`
 <br>
 <br>
-4. <b>Save Factory</b>
+<h3>4.
+Save Factory</h3>
 Saves a Factory to the database.
 <br>
 <br>
+`
 _build/prod/rel/pizza_factory_locator/bin/pizza_factory_locator eval """
 Application.ensure_all_started(:mongodb)
 Database.connect()